Introduction

 What kind of shade cloth should I use?

-The answer depends on what plant or crop you want to protect.
+The type of shade cloth you choose depends largely on the plant or crop you want to protect and the specific growing conditions.

 How to install shade cloth inside a greenhouse?